sveltejs/v2.svelte.dev/content/guide/15-contributing-guide.md

 *Words can only help so much so let's do an example.*

-Say we have a bug where assigning `ref:foo-bar` is invalid but not throwing a useful error, it's output "Assigining to rvalue".
+Say we have a bug where assigning `ref:foo-bar` is invalid but not throwing a useful error, its output "Assigining to rvalue".

 How do we replicate this?
 First we suspect that it occurs in the `Validate` block so let's make a new test in `test/validator/samples`.
 We'll name it `reference-must-be-valid-name`.
 Check out the various folders in the various `samples` directories to get a good idea of how to name your folders.

 What do we put in our new folder?
-Each test folder contains an `errors.json` and a `input.html`.
+Each test folder contains an `errors.json` and an `input.html`.
 First off, `input.html` is the easier of the two files to make, we just need to use the same code that generated the error in our Svelte REPL!

 **Input.html**
 ```html